briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 otherwise provided in this subsection cheating is a misdemeanor of the first degree.
 If the potential gain from the cheating is one thousand dollars ($1,000) or more, or if the offender previously has been convicted of any gambling offense or of any theft offense as defined in Ohio R.C.
-2913.01, cheating is a felony and shall be prosecuted under appropriate State law.\
+[2913.01][ORC Section 2913.01], cheating is a felony and shall be prosecuted under appropriate State law.\
 (ORC 2915.05)

 ## 517.06   Methods of conducting a bingo game; prohibitions